• Olympic: Three Parks in One

 Ecosystem type: Lowland forest river valley, montane forest, subalpine meadow

-Trail Maintenance level: low maintenance
+Trail Maintenance level: Low maintenance

 General elevation trend: Moderate

-Unique features: record size trees
+Unique features: Record sized trees

 Level of difficulty: Moderate to strenuous